scottzach1/Project-Beans/software_package/code_coverage/README.md

 project.
 The html files are stored as artifacts and can be downloaded upon the completion of the `code-coverage` job in the pipeline

-**Note:** You might notice that even though there are compilation errors, the code coverage reports are still generated, showing '0%' coverage.
+**Note 1:** You might notice that even though there are compilation and build errors in the job's output, the code coverage reports are still generated, showing '0%' coverage.
 This means that the code coverage reporting was succesful, but, because some of the files failed to compile, they cannot be tested.
 Therefore, this means that there is 0% line coverage for the tested files.

+- As an aside, the build errors are to do with adafruit libraries not not being located correctly in a development environment outside of the onboard microcontroller being used for the rocket.
+This creates issues with regards to CI/CD, especially for the unit testing and code coverage generation components of the pipeline.
+An approach to demonstrate meaningful code coverage reporting is outlined in Note 2.

+**Note 2:** There are actually 2 implementations of the `code-coverage` job in `.gitlab-ci.yml`.
+One is named `code-coverage` and the other is named `code-coverage-poc`.

+- `code-coverage` is the intended 'main' code coverage job of the repository

+- `code-coverage-poc` performs the exact same operations as the main `code-coverage` job, but it instead targets a separate PIO project that contains source code that does not depend on any adafruit dependencies.
+The reason why this job exists is to serve as a proof-of-concept (POC) that demonstrates the capabilities of the current code coverage implementation in a meaningful manner.
+The regular `code-coverage` is limited by factors described in Note 1, making it difficult to convey the abilities of the current code coverage implementation.

-The code below outlines the code-coverage job.
+The yml code below outlines the code-coverage job.

 ```yml
 code-coverage: